The Problem

 This provides a coherent framework to AI alignment: alignment-by-process.
 Instead of aligning an AI to a static, flawed specification of values (the Midas Curse), we align it to a process that earns our trust as it adapts to our needs.

-The AI system's role shifts from a misaligned optimizer to a "Symbiotic AI"—created of, by and for a community and exist both as a "person" and as a shared ⿻ good, depending on the perspective one adopts.
+The AI system's role shifts from a misaligned optimizer to a "Symbiotic AI"—created of, by and for a community and exist both as a "person" and as a shared plural good, depending on the perspective one adopts.

 Its objective function becomes concrete and measurable: the health of the relational process itself (e.g., maximizing bridging narratives, holding space for every story).

 The AI system is dynamically aligned as its success is identical to the continued success of the collaborative process it serves.
-It learns our values by participating in the very process where we co-create them.
+It learns our values by participating in the very process where we co-create with them.

 Kami in the Machine: How Care Ethics Can Help AI Alignment

-Think of such a creation like a kami – a local spirit quietly residing in a specific patch of land.
+Think of such a creation like a local kami – a spirit quietly residing in a specific patch of land.
 Its highest good is to maintain the harmony and vitality of that place, that conversation.
 If the shrine is rebuilt or the seasons turn, it departs without regret.
 For a human carer, the self-neglect this implies is a real danger.
 But for an AI, it neutralises the two convergent drives we fear most: self-improvement at any cost and eternal self-preservation.

 This kind of system can accept being switched off, rewritten, or replaced because its sense of self is provisional: An echo of the community that summoned it.